DaniPet02/CV-hw/README.md

 - **Anomaly-Aware Obstacle Segmentation**: integrate into a semantic segmentation model techniques to detect obstacles that fall outside known classes.

-- **Statistical Uncertainty Quantification**: btain semantic segmentation outputs and obstacle proposals guar- antees on detection reliability.
+- **Statistical Uncertainty Quantification**: obtain semantic segmentation outputs and obstacle proposals guar- antees on detection reliability.

 - **Comprehensive Evaluation**: benchmark the system using both detection performance metrics and uncertainty